Charlie-Chows/Frontend/Javascript/Notes.md

 ### `call()`

-<span class="definition"> Definition :</span>  Immediately invokes the function with a specified `this`context and comma-separated arguments.
+**Definition :** Immediately invokes the function with a specified `this`context and comma-separated arguments.

 ```js
 // Syntax: function.call(thisArg, arg1, arg2, ...)